airladon/FigureOne/examples/README.md

 For an introduction to FigureOne, see the tutorials.

+To interact with examples, either download the html and js files in the example, or go [here](https://airladon.github.io/FigureOne/).

 ## **[Interactive Angle](https://github.com/airladon/FigureOne/tree/master/examples/Interactive%20Angle)**

 A dynamic angle that changes its size, position and orientation with user interaction.